TheSetox/ConversionApp/feature/README.md

 ## sync

 Responsible for synchronizing currency rates from the remote API. `SyncUseCase` checks if an update is needed, saves rates to the database and stores an MD5 hash to avoid unnecessary work.
 A background `SyncService` triggers the process.

+## settings

+Stores user preferences such as whether dark theme is enabled.
+It exposes simple use cases via `settingsModule`.